Watch: Fisherman films pair of orca swimming just off southern Scottish coast

-The two whales were filmed swimming in the sea just north of St Abb’s Head, Eyemouth, in the Scottish Borders, on Tuesday morning.
+The two whales were filmed swimming in the sea just north of St Abb’s Head in Eyemouth, Borders, on Tuesday morning.

-David King a fisherman, managed to capture the majestic creatures on camera while he was driving his trawler boat called the Friendly Isle.
+David King, a fisherman, managed to capture the majestic creatures on camera while he was driving his trawler boat called the Friendly Isle alongside them.

 He said the orcas are known locally as John Coe and Aquarius.